 Exploring unfamiliar places is fun, isn’t?
 I would love to say yes; however, that thing is only true if getting lost is not a threat to your survival especially if you are in the woods, and you do not have any helpful navigation system such as GPS.

-Fortunately, there are these 5 ways to find your direction in the woods without a GPS which you can apply once you find yourself not recognizing your surroundings or not able to tell the direction from which you’ve been.
+Fortunately, there are more ways to find your direction in the woods without a GPS which you can apply once you find yourself not recognizing your surroundings or not able to tell the direction from which you’ve been.

 You might also enjoy reading: 10+ Things You Learn While Backpacking The World